How many chickens are too many? No really. This is a real question.

 Reason #1: Space

 The space question is perhaps the most important question to consider.
 Each chicken needs about 10 square feet of coop space to live comfortably.
-It’s also important to provide a run.
+It’s also essential to provide a run.
 Not all homes have the space for them to scratch, peck, and uncover bugs and other goodies.
 So what then?

 When space is tight, the question about chicken numbers becomes essential.
 If your entire property is less than 1000 square feet, it would be almost impossible to house more than a few comfortably.